China’s CPC kicks off key 4-day conclave to authorise unprecedented 3rd term for Prez Xi | Politics

 Nearly a dozen of the 25 members of the powerful Politburo will be older than 68 in October next year.

-Over a million officials have been punished in the crackdown since 2013.
-Critics allege that he made effective use of the anti-graft campaign to consolidate his power.

-Titled "Xi Jinping, the man who leads the CPC on a new journey", the commentary said "a landmark document will be tabled at this important meeting -- the resolution on the major achievements and historical experience of the CPC's 100 years of endeavors", it said.
+An official statement said the draft resolution submitted by the Political Bureau to the meeting for deliberation has outlined CPC's "remarkable achievements over the past 100 years" and showcased its progress under Xi's leadership.

+''China has further consolidated its international status.
+All these factors have provided the cause of national rejuvenation with more robust institutions, stronger material foundations, and a source of inspiration for taking greater initiative," the statement said.

-Observers say that the document highlighting the "historical resolution" is used only three times in the 100 years' history of the party.
+Observers say that the CPC debated a document officially termed as "historical resolution" only twice in the 100 years' history of the party earlier.

-The rare party resolution will strengthen Xi's power but leave China's leadership succession unclear, noted Chinese political commentator and columnist Wang Xiangwei said.
+The resolution being discussed by the Plenum on Xi's leadership will be the third in its history.

+In the Chinese Communist Party's parlance, the words "historic resolution" carry special political significance and implications.
+Only twice in the party's 100-year history have the leaders adopted the so-named documents at critical junctures to resolve major issues plaguing the party, altering the course of its history, noted Chinese political commentator and columnist Wang Xiangwei said.

-"The CCP is set to pass a resolution that will provide a further theoretical boost to Xi's political standing, as a previous one did for Mao", he wrote in his recent column in the Hong Kong-based South China Morning Post newspaper.
+''The CCP is set to pass a resolution that will provide a further theoretical boost to Xi's political standing, as a previous one did for Mao," he wrote in his recent column in the South China Morning Post newspaper.

 The new resolution will come roughly one year before the party's 20th Congress, estimated to take place in the autumn of 2022, when Xi is widely expected to seek a third term as party chief, thus breaking the de facto two-term limit.

-"As Xi looks set to seek a third term as China's top leader in 2022, and possibly a fourth term in 2027, it is very unlikely a potential successor will emerge next year.
+''As Xi looks set to seek a third term as China's top leader in 2022, and possibly a fourth term in 2027, it is very unlikely a potential successor will emerge next year," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)